What Is Cabinet?

 Artist Projects

-Artist projects can appear in each of the magazine’s three sections.
-In addition to artworks designed for the page, projects have also taken the form of postcards, posters, postage stamps, and DIY paper sculptures.
-Artists featured in past issues include Janine Antoni, Francis Alÿs, Yto Barrada, Walead Beshty, Matthew Buckingham, Tim Davis, Joseph Grigely, Rachel Harrison, Justine Kurland, An-My Lê, Mark Lombardi, Josiah McElheny, Helen Mirra, Vik Muniz, Paul Noble, Trevor Paglen, Dan Perjovschi, Paul Ramirez Jonas, and Jude Tallichet.
+Artist projects have appeared in each of the magazine’s three sections.
+Some of these projects have taken the form of postcards, posters, postage stamps, DIY paper sculptures, and audio projects.
+Artists featured in past issues include Janine Antoni, Francis Alÿs, Yto Barrada, Walead Beshty, David Birkin, Adam Broomberg, Matthew Buckingham, Heman Chong, Tim Davis, Yevgeniy Fiks, Joseph Grigely, Rachel Harrison, Justine Kurland, An-My Lê, Mark Lombardi, S. Billie Mandle, Josiah McElheny, Helen Mirra, Vik Muniz, Paul Noble, Trevor Paglen, Dan Perjovschi, Paul Ramirez Jonas, Jude Tallichet, and Tassos Vrettos.

 To see a sample issue of the magazine, go here.